Active Policy Improvement from Multiple Black-box Oracles: Acknowledgements

 \section{Acknowledgements}

 We thank Ching-An Cheng for constructive suggestions.
 We also thank Yicheng Luo, Ziyu Ye and Zixin Ding for initial discussion.
-This work is supported in part by the RadBio-AI project (DE-AC02-06CH11357), U.S. Department of Energy Office of Science, Office of Biological and Environment Research, the Improve project under contract (75N91019F00134, 75N91019D00024, 89233218CNA000001, DE-AC02-06-CH11357, DE-AC52-07NA27344, DE-AC05-00OR22725), the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S.\ Department of Energy Office of Science and the National Nuclear Security Administration, the AI-Assisted Hybrid Renewable Energy, Nutrient, and Water Recovery project (DOE DE-EE0009505), and NSF HDR TRIPODS (2216899).
+This work is supported in part by the RadBio-AI project (DE-AC02-06CH11357), U.S. Department of Energy Office of Science, Office of Biological and Environment Research, the Improve project under contract (75N91019F00134, 75N91019D00024, 89233218CNA000001, DE-AC02-06-CH11357, DE-AC52-07NA27344, DE-AC05-00OR22725), the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S.\ Department of Energy Office of Science and the National Nuclear Security Administration (DOE DE-EE0009505), and NSF HDR TRIPODS (2216899).